ML4SCI/DeepLense/Physics_Informed_Transformers_For_Dark-Matter_Morphology_Lucas_Jose/README.md

 The identification of dark matter through the analysis of dark matter halos using strong gravitational lensing is a promising approach in cosmology.
 However, due to the limited available data, simulations trained on machine learning models offer a potential solution.

 However, even in simulations, in many instances, it becomes complex to differentiate between the potential different gravitational anomalies.
-In this tutorial, we will gain a better understanding of the physics behind this phenomenon, and from it, obtain better features to train artificial intelligence models.

 In Machine Learning for Science, we're dealing with two mainly kinds of simulated Dark Matter:

 * **Cold Dark Matter (CDM)**: This model suggests that dark matter consists of slow-moving particles.
 In the CDM paradigm, smaller clusters of dark matter, known as subhalos, are approximated as "point masses."
 This simplification facilitates computational modeling by treating these subhalos as singular points in the overall distribution of dark matter.